 URED provides high-level technical support to upstream management in all areas related to unconventional field development within the Kingdom.

-Your primary role will be to perform well evaluation, play assessments, and generate reliable production forecasts for the Company.
-You will work within a multidiscipline team consisting of geoscientists and engineers, involved in the assessment and development of the specific UR assets.
-You will support the team with your experience in reservoir management, performance, and surveillance, to develop and execute a field development plan for ultra tight and channels sand reservoirs.
+Your primary role will be to provide technical strategic solutions to the development of unconventional assets.
+You will perform well evaluation, play assessments, and generate reliable production forecasts for the Company.
+You will work within a multidiscipline team consisting of geoscientists and engineers, involved in the assessment and development of specific UR assets.
+You will support the team with your experience in reservoir characterization and modelling, reservoir management, performance, and surveillance to develop and execute a field development plan for ultra tight and channel sand reservoirs.

-As the successful candidate, you will have a bachelor's degree in Petroleum Engineering, or a related science as appropriate to the required discipline.
+As the successful candidate, you will have a bachelor's degree in Petroleum Engineering, or a related science.
 An advanced degree is preferred, and will reduce prerequisite work experience stated below, by one year for a master degree, and two years for a Ph.D. degree.

-You will have a minimum of 12 years' experience with a strong preference for 20 years' plus experience, with at least 5-10 years in unconventional plays, including shale or tight gas/condensate or channel reservoirs, with international experience in unconventional hydrocarbon basins required.
+You will have a minimum of 20 years of experience, 25 years is preferred, with at least 10 years in unconventional plays, including shale or tight gas/condensate or channel reservoirs.
+International experience in unconventional hydrocarbon basins is required.

 You should have experience, or a good understanding, of stimulation program design, open hole and cased hole logging capabilities, well test analysis (pressure transient analysis and rate transient analysis), decline curve analysis, dynamic reservoir modeling, reserves classification, EUR predictions, and well spacing optimization, as you will be required to support key development decisions.

-Knowledge of the following applications is required: IHS Harmony, Kappa Workstation Suite (Saphir, Topaze minimum), GOHFER (DFIT Analysis), Petroleum Expert, CMG, Peep, OFM, MOSAIC, PVTsim NOVA, and EOS modeling is preferred.
+Knowledge of the following applications is required: IHS Harmony, Kappa Workstation Suite (Saphir, Topaze minimum), ECLIPSE, Kinetix, GOHFER (DFIT Analysis), Petroleum Expert, CMG, Peep, OFM, MOSAIC, PVTsim NOVA, and EOS modeling.